Wes Magee

 About Wes Magee

-Wes is often playful but he can be serious too, and in a poem like ‘Until Gran Died’ he tells a sad story about what it feels like to lose someone you love, and how it’s normal to be upset about it.
+Wes was often playful but he could be serious too, and in a poem like ‘Until Gran Died’ he tells a sad story about what it feels like to lose someone you love, and how it’s normal to be upset about it.

-Wes is a natural performer.
-Whether he’s making ghostly raps rattle off his tongue to great effect, or slowing down to tell a more day-to-day story, he can throw in an accent or even get his fingers clicking to bring the listener along.
+Wes was a natural performer.
+Whether he was making ghostly raps rattle off his tongue to great effect, or slowing down to tell a more day-to-day story, he could throw in an accent or even get his fingers clicking to bring the listener along.
 You might even find yourself having to join in!

-Wes is a real craftsman when it comes to his writing and they’re full of rhymes and strong rhythms.
-He writes lots of different sorts of poems, from narratives to raps, ballads to free verse.
+Wes was a real craftsman when it came to his poems and they are full of rhymes and strong rhythms.
+He wrote lots of different sorts of poems, from narratives to raps, ballads to free verse.

-Wes was born in Scotland and he used to work as a teacher before he became a full time writer.
+Wes was born in Scotland and worked as a teacher before he became a full time writer.
 It was actually one of his pupils who helped to get him started.
 They were unhappy because there weren’t any poems about dinosaurs so Wes tried to write some himself, not realising that years later he’d be writing and reading his poems for children all over the world.

-Wes now lives in the North York Moors and writes his poems in a hut at the bottom of his garden.
-When he’s not in the hut and hard at work he is regularly on tour, taking his Poetry Show to schools and theatres around the country.
+Wes lived in the North York Moors and wrote his poems in a hut at the bottom of his garden.
+When he was not in the hut and hard at work he was regularly on tour, taking his Poetry Show to schools and theatres around the country.

 Wes's recording was made on 7 May 2003 at the Audio Workshop, London and was produced by Anne Rosenfeld.